A FAMILY DIVIDED

 Let us not repeat history.

-Let us forge ahead towards peace for all mankind.
+Let us forge ahead toward peace for all mankind.

 Love.
-Try it and become part of the solution and not a part of the problem.
+Try it and become part of the solution and not a part of the problem otherwise we will remain a family divided.